Top 10 reasons people avoid filing for workers’ comp

 8. They are discouraged by their employers.

-Employers may react poorly to your attempts to report your injuries.
-Keep in mind that in most cases, employers are legally required to obtain workers’ compensation insurance.
+Employers and colleagues may react poorly or discourage you from moving forward with filing a claim after you report your injuries.
+Keep in mind that in most cases, employers are legally required to obtain workers’ compensation insurance, and many employers also have reporting rules in place.
 Their behavior does not dictate your rights as an employee.

 And remember, it is illegal for them to retaliate against you for doing so.